Boris-Picard/mybookshelf/README.md

 ## Features

-- **Authentication**: Secure login via Google and GitHub using Next Auth.
+- **Authentication**: Secure login via Google and GitHub using Auth.js.
 - **Personalized Recommendations**: Based on your favorite books.
 - **Favorites**: Add and view your favorite books.
 - **Reading Tracking**: Track total books read and pages read.